Nosto/shopify-hydrogen/README.md

 ### Adding components

-The library uses [@nosto/nosto-react](https://github.com/Nosto/nosto-react) under the hood and combines it with Hydrogen specific hooks and functionality.
-You can import the same components as in our native react lib.
+The library uses [@nosto/nosto-react](https://github.com/Nosto/nosto-react) under the hood combined with Hydrogen specific hooks and functionality.
+You can import the following components:

 #### NostoProvider